cloudmation-llc/cvc-oei-sis-tools/docusaurus/docs/configuration.md

     apiToken: API_TOKEN_HERE

   sis:
+    # Specify the SIS type (banner, colleague, peoplesoft)
-    type: oracle
+    type: banner

-    properties:
-      # Specify the JDBC URL to your database instance
+    # [Banner/PeopleSoft only] Specify the JDBC URL to your database instance
     url: "jdbc:oracle:thin:@HOST:PORT/SERVICE"

-      # Specify the username to connect as
+    # [Banner/PeopleSoft only] Specify the username to connect as
     user: "USER"

-      # Specify the credential to authenticate
+    # [Banner/PeopleSoft only] Specify the credential to authenticate
     password: "PASSWORD"
 ```

 ## Example: Create a Non-Production Profile

+This example assumes using the Banner SIS.
+Configurations may be different for other SIS vendors.

 1. Create a file named `application-test.yml` in the `config` directory where you installed the executable JAR.
     * Feel free to copy the starter content from the sample above.
-2. Provide a list of one or more profiles to activate for the `spring.profiles.include` property.
-Each supported SIS will have a packaged built-in configuration, and it is expected to activate a profile matching your institution.
-3. For the `cvc.canvas` block, configure the Canvas target environment, and an API token authorized to make SIS imports.
+2. For the `cvc.canvas` block, configure the Canvas target environment, and an API token authorized to make SIS imports.
-4. For the `cvc.sis` block, configure the JDBC connection information. **Note:** _Not all SIS systems may support this block._
+3. For the `cvc.sis` block, configure the JDBC connection information.

 Follow the same steps to create a production profile.